 In determining the classification (including Type of supporting organization) of a public charity, a foundation or sponsoring organization generally may rely on:

-- Information about the organization provided in Exempt Organizations Select Check (Pub.
-78 data);
+- Information about the organization provided in Tax Exempt Organization Search;

 - Information from the IRS Business Master File (“BMF”) downloaded from the IRS website or obtained from a third party, if certain requirements are met (see section 4 of Revenue Procedure 2011-33); or

 - The grantee’s current IRS letter recognizing the organization as tax-exempt and indicating its public charity classification.